Naval artillery: Modern naval artillery

 By the mid-20th century, aircraft began to replace naval artillery as more effective weapons against ships, especially during World War II.
 This was particularly true of the Pacific Ocean theater where there ended up being far fewer engagements between surface combatants, including only two "battleship-versus-battleship" meetings.
 Most of the decisive battles in the Pacific were carrier-versus-carrier, included Coral Sea, the first battle in which the opposing ships neither sighted nor fired directly upon one another, followed by Midway, the Eastern Solomons, and the Santa Cruz Islands in 1942; and the Philippine Sea in 1944.
 Larger surface combatants (cruisers, battleships) thus employed their large caliber naval guns mostly for shore bombardment.
 Also, the Japanese fired San Shiki "beehive" shells for anti-aircraft defense, as did the German battleship Tirpitz, but this largely proved ineffective against attacking aircraft.

 Naval artillery calibers greater than 130 mm were not installed on most new ships after World War II.
 (Note: The US Navy installed six 155 mm Advanced Gun Systems, but these were non-operational as no ammunition was produced.)
-With the progression of ship design away from heavy caliber guns, nearly all main gun armaments developed since then are of dual-purpose nature.
+With the progression of ship design away from heavy caliber guns, nearly all main gun armaments developed since then are dual-purpose, able to fire at both naval and airborne targets.
 Ships who remained in service equipped with old large-caliber artillery were used only for naval gunfire support, as the anti-ship missile has supplanted naval guns for ship-versus-ship combat.
 USS Missouri, the last active battleship with large-caliber guns (16 in) was decommissioned in 1992.
-(Note: A few museum ships with larger guns (e.g., USS Constitution, Georgios Averof) remain in honorary commission.)
 Submarines shed their deck guns as a handicap in modern naval tactics.